Skip to main contentSkip to navigation

 Dutch standard single bed is 90x200 cm or 120x200 cm.
 Double beds are 140x200 cm or 160x200 cm.
 King size is 180x200 cm.
 These differ from UK and US sizes, so bring or buy Dutch-sized bedding separately.
 Most rental apartments have no bed included, so you need to buy one.

-Yes, bol.com delivers across all of the Netherlands, including smaller cities and towns.
-Standard delivery is 1-2 business days.
-For orders over €20, standard delivery is free.
-Same-day delivery is available in major cities for orders placed before 3pm.
+Yes, Amazon.nl delivers across all of the Netherlands, including smaller cities and towns.
+Standard delivery is typically 1-2 business days.
+Free delivery is available on eligible orders.
+Prime members get fast delivery on millions of items.

 What does a typical unfurnished Dutch apartment need?